kjmjonline/go-minor/README.md

 working correctly.

 The Go compiler does an excellent job of catching any unused symbols in your code.
-You cani, however, use the [IgnoreUnused][ignore] function to silence these errors, for instance during development.
+You can, however, use the [IgnoreUnused][ignore] function to silence these errors, for instance during development.

 ### <a name="installation">Installation</a>